Brexit: EU and UK agree ‘main details’ of withdrawal agreement

 The EU and UK have agreed the main details of a Brexit withdrawal agreement, including a mechanism to guarantee that there will be no hard border on the island of Ireland.

-The deal is expected to be put to the UK cabinet tomorrow but reports suggest members of Theresa May’s government are to be briefed this evening.
+The draft deal is to be put to the UK cabinet at 2pm tomorrow, with Downing Street confirming a meeting will then take place.

+“Cabinet will meet at 2pm tomorrow to consider the draft agreement the negotiating teams have reached in Brussels, and to decide on next steps,” a spokesman said.
+“Cabinet ministers have been invited to read documentation ahead of that meeting.”

 The agreement involves the UK remaining in a customs union with the EU for a period after Brexit and specific other measures to ensure no border checks are needed on the island of Ireland.